Apple Watch Series 6 revealed with O2 sensor, brighter always-on display and new colours

 Apple has just revealed Apple Watch Series 6, the next upgrade to Apple wildly popular wearable, bringing new health features, a faster S6 processor, extra outdoor-focused improvements and new colours.

-The Apple Watch Series 6 price will start from $399 (UK price TBC, but probably £399), for the aluminium version at 40mm.
-There will also be a 44mm model, as usual.
+The Apple Watch Series 6 price will start from $399/£379, for the aluminium version at 40mm.
+There will also be a 44mm model, as usual, and also the option to get a model with 4G built in, which will start from $499/£479.

 As was rumoured, the Series 6 includes an O2 sensor, meaning it can measure your blood oxygen level, thanks to the new heart sensor on the back.
 With a 15 second reading, you can get a specific blood oxygen measurement.